 Major in Media Arts and Studies

 A major in media arts and studies provides a background for students wishing to enter the broadcasting, cable or corporate video fields.
 Students utilize studios and post-production facilities created exclusively for the Department of Communication.
-They also have access to a wide range of courses in the department.

 Media Arts and Studies at WSU